opencog/learn/README-Vision.md

   distinguish the supporting poles, if present.
 If most of the pictures feature blue sky as background, then distinguishing sky from the light might be problematic.

+* The GTSRB (German Traffic Sign Recognition Benchmark).
+Images are in 43 classes.
+A total of 52,839 images.

 * Different views of stereotypical suburban homes.
 The goal here is to find doors, windows, roofs.
 Bonus points: walkways, lawns, shrubbery,